rohansbedage/The-Village/README.md

 - **Complaint Mail:** Report concerns to the village administration and receive timely responses.
 - **Documentation Section:** Securely download essential personal documents using your Aadhar number.
 - **Chatbot:** Engage with the village chatbot for quick responses to inquiries.

-> [Include Screenshots of User Dashboard and Features]

 ## Admin Side